 The pre-war discussions, the wartime projects, and immediate post-war exchanges that led to the multi-disciplinary Macy meeting in 1946, make-up the bulk of the introduction.
 The names are a pantheon – Wiener and his long-term associate Rosenblueth; Shannon and Turing; Bose and Gabor; Heisenberg and Schroedinger; von-Neumann and Haldane; Carnap and Russell (Wiener was a student of Russell’s) ; Bateson and Mead; and many more … Josiah Royce, Henri Bergsson and FCS Northrop included !!!
 Wow.

-Written facing the new world of Belsen and Hiroshima, (ref Durrenmatt’s Die Physiker, and Bronowski’s Science and Human Values) the evil mis-use of science is an unsurprising topic, but so are the potential evils of markets and industrialised corporate war-based economies – Blake’s “dark satanic mills”.
+Written facing the new world of Belsen and Hiroshima, (see also Durrenmatt’s Die Physiker, and Bronowski’s Science and Human Values) the “evil” mis-use of science is an unsurprising topic, but so are the potential evils of markets and industrialised corporate war-based economies – Blake’s “dark satanic mills”.

 “The answer is to have a society